ee3y0re/Ghost-Virtual-Pet/README.md

 - Winning, final stage of the ghost's development
 - Toggle button for accessibility theme
 - Improved timing of asynchronous functions and clearing away spotted bugs
+- Improved feedback system of correct and incorrect button selection
 - More sassy ghost puns

 ## Acknowledgments